7 Powerful Reasons To Use Only WebP Images for WordPress

 There’s a term in Core Web Vitals (CWV) called LCP (Largest Contentful Paint).
 It refers to the time it takes for a part of your web page to get rendered by your browser.

-The larger your file size or dimensions of the image, the more time it will take to paint that image in your browser, thus increasing the LCP & reducing the interaction time.
+The larger your file size or image dimensions, the longer it will take to paint the image in your browser, thus increasing the LCP & reducing interaction time.
 WebP minimizes this by reducing file size.

 Also, keep in mind that your image dimensions should not exceed 1024px in width & overall size shouldn’t go beyond 100Kb for a better experience.